Kevin O'Connor (physician): White House

-A few days after his inauguration, president Joe Biden announced that he would appoint O'Connor as the White House physician.
-His predecessor, Dr. Sean Conley, was physician to president Donald Trump and departed the White House alongside Trump on January 20, 2021.
+A few days after his inauguration, President Joe Biden announced that he would appoint O'Connor as the White House physician.
+His predecessor, Sean Conley, was physician to previous president Donald Trump and departed the White House alongside Trump on January 20, 2021.

 On July 21, 2022, O'Connor diagnosed Biden with COVID-19 and prescribed him with Paxlovid.
-There was commentary on O'Connor not briefing the White House Press Corps during Biden's illness, instead communicating through memoranda addressed to the White House Press Secretary, Karine Jean-Pierre.
+There was commentary on O'Connor not briefing the White House Press Corps during Biden's illness, instead communicating through memoranda addressed to the White House press secretary, Karine Jean-Pierre.

+On July 7, 2024, James Comer, chair of the House Oversight Committee, sent a letter to O'Connor requesting an interview.
+He was asked to testify on Biden's health, due to the President's poor performance during the June 2024 presidential debate with Donald Trump, and with his possible connections to alleged business dealings with the Biden family.

+Later, on July 17, 2024, Biden was diagnosed by O'Connor with COVID-19 and was prescribed with Paxlovid.

+Post-Administration

+On July 9, 2025, O'Connor refused to answer questions on Biden's mental state during a closed door interview with the House Oversight Committee, pleading the fifth amendment.

+Personal life

+O'Connor lives in Maryland with his wife, Chris, and their three daughters, Kieran, Ryan and Dylan.